nafSadh/notes/intvw.md

 voracious, eat healthy and read as needed.

-- [**Ace the coding interview, every time** ](https://medium.com/@nickciubotariu/ace-the-coding-interview-every-time-d169ce1fd3fc): An Amazon engineer's take on how not to fail a technical interview.
+- [**Ace the coding interview, every time** ](https://medium.com/@nickciubotariu/ace-the-coding-interview-every-time-d169ce1fd3fc) -- An Amazon engineer's take on how not to fail a technical interview.

-- Andyy Hope on [**software-engineering-interviews** ](https://medium.freecodecamp.org/software-engineering-interviews-744380f4f2af): A recent article outlining how he prepared for and got hired at Facebook.
+- Andyy Hope on [**software engineering interviews** ](https://medium.freecodecamp.org/software-engineering-interviews-744380f4f2af): A recent article outlining how he prepared for and got hired at Facebook.